 “Contrary to popular belief, for domestic itineraries, airlines are not required to compensate passengers whose flights are delayed or canceled.”

 Having said that, you can politely ask airlines to help with food, transport, and accommodation, but it is up to the airline whether they help out.
-The DOT regulations do cover passengers for tarmac delays of three hours or more, lost or delayed luggage, and if you get bumped from a flight due to overbooking.
+Here's our post on requesting voluntary compensation from hotels and airlines.
+The DOT regulations do cover passengers for tarmac delays of three hours or more, lost or delayed luggage, and if you get (involuntarily) bumped from a flight due to overbooking.

 - Tarmac delays – Aircraft cannot remain on the tarmac for over three hours unless the pilot determines it’s unsafe to disembark passengers, or air traffic control advises the plane may not return to the gate.

 - Involuntary denied – While the rate of involuntary bumping is down to 1/10,000 passengers on domestic flights, with 700 million domestic passengers carried last year, that adds up to tens of thousands of passengers left stranded at the gate.
 If you are involuntarily bumped from a domestic flight you’re entitled to: